harmony-one/h/progress/sun-hyuk-ahn.md

 2025-01-28 Tue: ([Analyze](https://brazen-need-a0a.notion.site/EIP-1153-Requirements-18904f79c14280a89829caa044f1270e) the EIP requirements and lay out implementation plan)

 2025-01-27 Mon: Completed the first two components within the [implementation details](https://brazen-need-a0a.notion.site/EIP-1153-Implementation-Details-18904f79c14280f8a427fa782062146b).
-Realized that the transient storage depends on other EIPs.
+During planning realized that the transient storage depends on other EIPs.
+One bypass is to simply update the gas price to reflect one of the dependent EIPs but eventually, will need to implement the full dependent EIPs.

 ---